Blog

 Our Approach to Safety at Goodfire

-At Goodfire, safety isn’t just a feature—it’s fundamental to our mission.
+At Goodfire, safety is fundamental to our mission.
 As a public benefit corporation developing powerful interpretability tools, we believe we have a responsibility to ensure our technology advances the field of AI safety while preventing potential misuse.

 Advancing Safety Research